rshiggin/dh-abstracts/README.md

 __Project Summary__

-1. Fix the present site
+1. Fix the present site (completed)
   * upgrade software
   * rewrite outdated code
   * address inconsistencies and errors in current XML markup and metadata
   * establish a GitHub-based version-tracking workflow
   * improve the user interface and faceted search

-2. Bring the content of the Collection up-to-date
+2. Bring the content of the Collection up-to-date  (scheduled to begin)
   * encode and integrate all documents from 2004 to the present
   * validate and normalize markup in the entire collection
   * add support for the display of images for those abstracts that include screenshots
   * graphs, and charts, and create guidelines, templates, and schemas for future conference abstracts

-3. Incorporate abstracts from pre-1996 conferences
+3. Incorporate abstracts from pre-1996 conferences (status not yet determined)
   * collect conference material from the 1970s, 80s and early 90s
   * scan and OCR non-digital documents
   * ensure that the abstracts dataset conforms to the definitions and standards that we have codified